1. Resource Library

 Curious about how real businesses have benefited from OCR?
 This on-demand webinar highlights how this technology helped a Versapay client grow their business without adding staff.

-How does optical character recognition work?
+How optical character recognition works

 Getting results from OCR isn’t as easy as just snapping a quick picture.
 To successfully digitize documents, optical character recognition follows four steps: